The cockpit of an airplane contains instruments such as the vertical speed indicator that are essential for pilots to fly.

 Within the airplane is a mechanical device with chambers that rises and falls depending on whether the aircraft is climbing or descending.
 In most modern airplanes, this is a chamber made of flexible metal.
 It is fed by a pitot tube located either beneath the wings (mostly on small airplanes) or on the fuselage on the side of the cabin (large airliners.)
 A pitot tube is a sensor which measures air velocity at a right angle to the direction of airflow.

 These small tubes are usually L-shaped and are left open via a tiny static port.
 Pitot tube covers, made of vinyl, are slipped over the assembly and secured with straps to protect it when the airplane is on the ground.
 If you have seen brightly covered “Remove Before Flight” tags on an aircraft as it sits in a hanger or on a ramp, these are usually covering the pitot tube.
-This is because the pitot tube system cannot work without the covers in place.
+This is because the pitot tube system cannot work with the covers in place.
 One of the first items a student pilot learns while conducing a pre-flight walkaround is to check that the static port is not blocked by ice, mud, tape, or the pitot tube cover.

 Through a series of rods and gears, the airflow entering the port informs the vertical speed indicator display, which is traditionally a dial.
 Glass cockpits have a digital vertical speed indicator.
 It shows the rate at which the airplane is moving along this axis.
 The larger the pressure differential between the casing of the mechanism and the diaphragm, the more dramatic the movement of the needle.